 As the context around climate action has shifted from global to local, it is appropriate to shift the strategy behind delivery of academic research and analysis.
 SFI is structured around situated problems.
 Our faculty, fellows and students will pursue projects based on set of qualifying criteria and will work in teams with external and local collaborators.

 In September 2018, SFI’s Faculty Director, Thomas Heller and Managing Director, Alicia Seiger introduced the opportunity and imperative for SFI in a paper that takes a critical look at how current climate finance efforts have yet to adjust to a changing world and defines the course corrections that future efforts, including SFI, will need to employ.
-To learn more about SFI, read Changing the Climate of Capital.
+To learn more about SFI, read Changing the Climate of Capital and its periodic reports.

 Stanford University gratefully recognizes Bank of America for its support of the Sustainable Finance Initiative.